-He has published more than 450 academic papers on automatic speech recognition, spoken language processing, and spoken dialogue systems.
+He has published more than 500 academic papers on automatic speech recognition, spoken language processing, and spoken dialogue systems, with total citations of more than 10,000.
 He has been conducting several projects including open-source speech recognition software Julius, the automatic transcription system deployed in the Japanese Parliament (Diet), and the autonomous android ERICA.

 Dr. Kawahara received the Commendation for Science and Technology by